External Corporate Governance and Misreporting

 National University of Singapore

-This study investigates associations between accounting restatements and statutory and corporate charter provisions that limit shareholder participation in the governance process.
+This study investigates associations between accounting restatements and external corporate governance considered as statutory and corporate charter provisions that limit shareholder participation in the governance process.
 The analysis indicates that characteristics of strong external governance (fewer restrictions on shareholder participation) are associated with relatively low probabilities of accounting restatement.
-These results are robust when we consider both alternative external governance measures and when we control for internal governance characteristics frequently advanced by governance experts and imposed by regulators.
-If accounting restatements indicate management behavior that contradicts shareholder interests, and if the policy objective is to discourage such behavior, then the evidence supports policy that encourages shareholder participation in the governance process.
+These results are robust both when we control for internal governance characteristics frequently advanced by governance experts and imposed by regulators, and when we consider alternative external governance measures.

 JEL Classification: G34, M41, M43working papers series